 A subset of nodes on Cori, the flagship supercomputer at NERSC, are reserved for exclusive use by JGI users.
 The Burst Buffer, Shifter, and all other features available on Cori Haswell nodes are available by using the JGI-specific "quality of service" (QOS).

 All JGI staff and collaborators have access to the JGI reserved fraction of Cori compute capacity.
 This service first became available in January 2018.

-JGI staff and affiliates are provided special access to Cori via a number of "quality of service" or QOS arguments which are passed to Slurm job submissions.
+JGI staff and affiliates are provided special access to Cori via a number of "quality of service" (QOS) arguments which are passed to Slurm job submissions.

 - All JGI users must specify the Slurm account under which the job will run (with

 -A <youraccount>).
-Unlike other NERSC users, JGI users do not have a default account.
+Unlike other NERSC users, JGI users accessing the Genepool QOS do not have a default account.

 - For jobs requiring one or more whole nodes, use

 - For jobs which can share a node with other jobs, use

 - Each of the following items first require